cezary-ptaszek/library_spring/README.md

 # Library
 ### Description
-Basic project of the library with REST API.
+Basic project of the library.
 It contains books which can be borrowed by readers.
-Program includes basic CRUD functions.
+Program includes CRUD functions.
 All data are saved in an external database.

 ## Technologies:
 * Java 8